manell0/MileStone-3-Book-Review/README.md

 - [Stack Overflow](https://stackoverflow.com/)
 - [W3Schools](https://www.w3schools.com/) used a lot, and the Modal pop-up window came from there.
-- [Bootstrap](https://getbootstrap.com/) used for my grid system throughout the site
+- [Materialize](https://materializecss.com/) used for my grid system throughout the site
-- [CSS Tricks](https://css-tricks.com/) used for various spacing tricks and placement technology
+- [MongoDB docs](https://docs.mongodb.com/manual/) used for better database understanding.
 - [COLORS](https://coolors.co/)
 - [Google fonts](https://fonts.google.com/) used for my fonts (Architects Daughter and Open Sans)